 What do chess and volunteerism have in common?

 Fifteen years ago, a man named Ray Joiner began volunteering as a chess teacher in PUSD and in PEF’s Summer Enrichment Program.

 The relationships he formed with his elementary and middle school students not only transformed them into passionate chess players, but into chess volunteers themselves.
 Year after year, his students returned to pass on their love of the game and the tradition of service to other students.

 Their passion inspired us to expand youth service into all our summer classes.
 Today, through our Summer Volunteer Youth Leader program, nearly 200 teenagers from across the San Gabriel Valley experience the joy of giving service in the fields and subjects they care about.

 It started with Ray Joiner, the game of chess, and a willingness to give.

-Ray passed away this year.
+Ray passed away last year.
 Please join us to thank Ray, celebrate his love of chess, and to honor his legacy of service.
-Ray Joiner is our HALO Award Angel.
+Ray Joiner was our 2018 HALO Award Angel.